 Model standards: Conflicts of interest

-The Public Service must identify and manage conflicts of interest well.
+The public service must identify and manage conflicts of interest well.
 That is a non-negotiable bottom line.
 It is what gives the public confidence in our decision-making, including the choices we make around spending taxpayers’ money.
+My experience is that public servants want to do the right thing.
+Organisations have an obligation to make that as easy as possible for them.
+That starts with having broad conversations about interests and working together to identify any conflicts that may arise.

 In a small country like New Zealand, conflicts of interest in our working lives are natural and unavoidable.
 Having interests outside of work is a normal part of life and even if there is a conflict of interest, most conflicts can be managed.
 But organisations need clear and accessible policies and processes to deal with conflicts of interest and staff need to be alert to possible conflicts of interest and to promptly notify their manager if they think one could arise.